Dating Rock Art

 Abstract

-of solar eclipses, total & annular, in ancient & pre-historical
+total & annular, in ancient & pre-historical Art,

-discuss errors resulting from the use of methods based on celestial mechanics
+resulting from the use of methods based on celestial mechanics for

 Introduction